sgbtan/EE546_Tan_Weston_Project/MyProject/Homeworks/Presentation.md

 # References

+1. Avigad, J. and Massot, P. (2025) Mathematics in Lean.
+Available at: https://leanprover-community.github.io/mathematics_in_lean/mathematics_in_lean.pdf

-Chen, Chi-Tsong.
-(2013).
-Linear Systems Theory and Design.
-Oxford University Press, 184-187
+2. Chen, C.-T. (2013) ‘Chapter 6’, in Linear System Theory and Design.
+International Fourth Edition.
+Oxford University Press, pp. 184–187.

+3. Theorem proving in Lean 4 (no date) Theorem Proving in Lean 4 - Theorem Proving in Lean 4.
+Available at: https://lean-lang.org/theorem_proving_in_lean4/title_page.html